 As part of its national control system, each State Party must establish and maintain a national control list of the weapons and items covered.
-This list will be made available to other States Parties (Article 5(2) and (4)).
+This list must be made available to other States Parties.
+States are encouraged to publish their control list (Article 5(2) and (4)).
+In addition, each covered under the ATT (Article 11(3)).
+States Parties must take appropriate measures to address diversion they detect, and are encouraged to share information on effective measures to address diversion (Article 11(4-5)).

-In addition, so as to have an effective and transparent control system, each State Party must designate competent national authorities (Article 5(5)).
-States Parties must also designate one or more national points of contact to exchange information on matters related to the treaty's implementation (Article 5(6)).
+State Party must designate competent national authorities (Article 5(5)), as well as one or more national points of contact to exchange information on matters related to the treaty's implementation (Article 5(6)).